davidjb/jcu.me-user-doc/source/getting-a-profile.rst

 * Have at least one visible publication in the JCU publication repository, `ResearchOnline@JCU`_; and
-* Are part of a current grant, or currently supervising a HDR student.
+* Are part of a current grant, or currently supervising a :abbr:`HDR (Higher Degree Research)` student.

 This profile is *initially hidden*, so in order to be seen publicly you will need to :ref:`edit your profile <edit-profile>`.